Big tech wants more screen-time for children, but knows not to say so. So it hired a shill. UNESCO.

 mobile phone use “developing countries” by children

-I didn’t find an answer to my question.
+I did not find an answer to my question.
 The #2 Google result was this:

 UNESCO study shows effectiveness of mobile phones in…